Ozinho78/Coderr/README.md

-# Backend Project for Kanban-App with Django REST Framework (DRF)
+# Backend Project for Coderr-App with Django REST Framework (DRF)

-This project is the backend for a Freelancer-Platform-App, built with Django and Django REST Framework (DRF).
+This project is the backend for the **Coderr Freelancer Platform**, built with Django and Django REST Framework (DRF).
-It offers endpoints for creating, reading, updating and deleting (CRUD) boards, lists, cards and comments.
+It provides APIs for user management, offers, orders, reviews, and profiles of both customers and business users.
+The backend connects to a given frontend (JS-based) and exposes all required REST endpoints.

 -------------------------------------------------------------------------------------------------------------

 ## Features

+- **User Authentication & Registration**
-- User authentication and authorization, using Django's built-in authentication system.
+  - Token-based authentication
-- Board creation, reading, updating and deletion.
-- Adding members to a board.
-- Task creation, reading, updating and deletion.
+  - Two profile types: `customer` and `business`
+  - Custom validators for email and password strength
+- **Profiles**
+  - Business and customer profiles with full details
+  - Endpoints to fetch all business or customer profiles
+- **Offers**
+  - Business users can create, update, delete and list offers
+  - Offer details with pricing models (basic, standard, premium)
+- **Orders**
+  - Customers can place orders on offers
+  - Endpoints to track in-progress, completed, pending, and delivered orders
-- Tasks contain assignee and reviewer.
+  - Count endpoints: `order-count/{business_user_id}/` and `completed-order-count/{business_user_id}/`
-- Filtering and sorting of tasks by assignee, reviewer, status and priority.
-- Adding comments to tasks.
+- **Reviews**
+  - Customers can leave reviews for business users
+  - One review per customer per business
+- **Base Info**
+  - Aggregated platform statistics (review count, average rating, business user count, offer count)

 -------------------------------------------------------------------------------------------------------------